rebeccabilbro/titanic/README.md

 ## STEP TWO: MACHINE LEARNING FROM DISASTER
 _(You will do this portion in the Machine Learning course.)_

 Welcome back!
-Star by navigating to your titanic folder in the command line and then type to get the latest adds to the repo
+Start by navigating to your titanic folder in the command line and then type to get the latest adds to the repo

     git pull